The Relationship Between Migraine and Nausea

-How Common is Nausea with Migraine?
+How Common Is Nausea With Migraine?

-- Serotonin.
 Migraine pain is thought to come from enlarged blood vessels on the brain, and these blood vessels swell when serotonin levels drop.
 Interestingly, low serotonin is also linked to motion sickness and nausea, which means too little of this important neurotransmitter could help to trigger migraines and the nausea that comes with them.

-- Sympathetic nervous system.
 The nerve impulses that travel from your brain to your stomach can change when the blood vessels in your brain dilate during a migraine.
 Not only do the nerve impulses cause pain, but they may spark a “fight or flight” response, which closes off the passage between the stomach and intestines to slow digestion.
 Anything left in your stomach will be trapped, and that will tend to make you feel nauseous.

 Women and people who suffer from motion sickness are more prone to nausea during migraines, but they won’t necessarily get nauseated during each and every migraine.